itchyny/rexdep/README.md

 We can use the dependency graph to read the software top down or bottom up.
 We sometimes find the core modules in the project because such modules are depended by many other modules.

-So, how can we extract dependency relationship from a code base of software?
+So, how can we extract dependency relation from a code base of software?

 The idea of rexdep is very simple; in many cases, we can extract the module names by a regular expression.
 Let me explain by a simple example in C language, where we want to extract the dependency relations between the files, rather than modules.